-I am currently a 4th-year Ph.D student in Finance at WHU – Otto Beisheim School of Management and a visiting scholar at Stern School of Business, at NYU.
-I will be on the job market in 2018-2019.
+I am a 4th-year Ph.D.
+Candidate in Finance at WHU – Otto Beisheim School of Management and a visiting scholar at Stern School of Business, at NYU.
+I will be on the job market in 2018/2019.

 Chair of Corporate Finance